Often lauded and hailed for their pioneering marketing campaigns, Coca-Cola has become on of the giants of the marketing industry.

 Dailly concedes that ‘there’s no denying Coca-Cola remains one of the world’s best-known names’, but suggests that ‘simply shouting louder will not work’ to keep up with the rate of previous brand image successes.

 By competing on features and recognising the changing nature of ‘value-added’ brands to consumers, Coke can fight to maintain its supremacy.
-The lessons to be learned for marketers big and small are plain to see, and can be useful insights to inform your brand growth plans in the coming months.
+The lessons to be learned from Coco-Cola marketing are big and small are plain to see, and can be useful insights to inform your brand growth plans in the coming months.